Information Sessions Available in 2022 for Utah Programs!

-Our PGY1 hospital-based pharmacy residency program builds on doctor of pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
+Our PGY1 hospital-based pharmacy residency program builds on Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
 Additionally, our program supports practitioners in becoming eligible for board certification and for PGY2 pharmacy residency training.
-Residents in the Intermountain pharmacy residency program are provided the opportunity to accelerate their growth beyond entry-level professional competence in patient-centered care and in pharmacy operational services and to further the development of leadership skills that can be applied in any position and in any practice setting.
+Residents in the Intermountain pharmacy residency program are provided the opportunity to accelerate their growth beyond entry-level professional competence in patient-centered care and in pharmacy operational services.

 - Ambulatory care (4 weeks)

 - Central operations / Compounding (1 week)